arc64/www.tecks.co.nz/books/the-problem-to-be-solved/the-transition-from-craft-to-science/improving-the-quality-of-research-into-learning-and-teaching/upgrading-the-quality-of-research-funded-by-the-ministry-of-education.md

 ---
+grand_parent: 'The transition from craft to science '
+great_grand_parent: 'The problem to be solved '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Upgrading the quality of research funded by the Ministry of Education "
 nav_order: 4
-has_children: false
+parent: 'Improving the quality of research into learning and teaching '
+title: 'Upgrading the quality of research funded by the Ministry of Education '
 ---
 # Upgrading the quality of research funded by the Ministry of Education